Oriel Park: History

 In 1919, land owned by the Casey family, known as 'Casey’s Field', was made available for junior football matches in the new Dundalk & District League by the League's founder, P.J.
 Casey.
 Casey, at the time the Secretary of local junior club Dundalk Town, subsequently joined the management committee of Dundalk G.N.R., before becoming Treasurer of the League of Ireland in 1932.
 With Casey's assistance, Dundalk F.C. moved to Casey's Field on a long-term lease, where the club has remained to date.
 The club named their new ground 'Oriel Park' after the medieval Irish kingdom of Airgíalla.
-Almost 10 years to the day after Dundalk had played their first League of Ireland match away to Fordsons, the same club (as Cork F.C.) were the first visitors to Oriel Park, with Dundalk winning on a 2-1 scoreline.
+Almost 10 years to the day after Dundalk had played their first League of Ireland match away to Fordsons, the same club (as Cork F.C.) were the first visitors to Oriel Park, with Dundalk winning 2–1.

-In 2022, Des Casey, the club's Honorary President, died.
-The club renamed the ground 'Casey's Field' in his honour until the end of that season.
+In 2022, following the death of Des Casey (the club's Honorary President), the club renamed the ground 'Casey's Field' in his honour until the end of that season.

 Ground developments

 Oriel Park started as little more than a field with a slope.
 The ground was levelled and workmen from the Great Northern Railway works in the town supplied fencing and rudimentary terracing made from sleepers.
-Offices and changing rooms were re-purposed railway carriages.
+Offices and changing rooms were repurposed railway carriages.
 But over the years the club endeavoured to improve what was theirs, often at considerable financial risk: